-By: Lauren McElroy, Social Detox Alumna
+By: Lauren McElroy, First Step Alumna

 In honor of Father’s Day, we wanted to share a special letter to Tommy McElroy, a dad, friend, and supporter of The Magdalen House.
 One rainy evening, he dropped his daughter, Lauren, off at Maggie’s.